-A list of furnaces which have been abandoned or which are likely to remain inactive for a long period of time will be found separately printed from the list of active furnaces which is given herewith.
+Note.-A list of furnaces which have been abandoned or which are likely to remain inactive for some time will be found separately printed after the following list.
+The telegraph address is given only when it is not the same as the post-office address.

 Katahdin Furnace, Katahdin Charcoal Iron Company, Bangor.
 Furnace at Katahdin Iron Works P. O., Piscataquis county.
-One stack, 50 x 9, built in 1846, rebuilt in 1874, burned in 1883, and rebuilt in 1885; hot blast; water-power; fuel, charcoal; ore, limonite, yielding from 50 to 55 per cent., obtained about a mile from the works, and roasted in a Davis & Colby calcining kiln; annual capacity, 6,000 net tons.
+One stack, 50 x 11, built in 1846, rebuilt in 1874, burned in 1883, and rebuilt in 1885; hot blast; water-power; fuel, charcoal; ore, local limonite, yielding from 50 to 55 per cent., roasted in a Davis & Colby calcining kiln; annual capacity, 6,000 net tons.
 Specialty, car-wheel pig iron.
 Brand, "Katahdin."
 Charles A. Lord, President; H. McLaughlin, Treasurer; O. W. Davis, Jr., General Manager.